sushantkapare-dev/AWS_Devops_Zero_to_Hero/K8s/Senario_based_Q.md

 ## How can you configure an external database with a Kubernetes application?
 To configure an external database with a Kubernetes application, follow these steps:

-Database Setup: Set up the external database (e.g., MySQL, PostgreSQL) on a separate server or use managed database services like Amazon RDS or Google Cloud SQL.
+**Database Setup**: Set up the external database (e.g., MySQL, PostgreSQL) on a separate server or use managed database services like Amazon RDS or Google Cloud SQL.

-Database Credentials: Create Kubernetes Secrets to store the database credentials securely.
+**Database Credentials**: Create Kubernetes Secrets to store the database credentials securely.
 This prevents exposing sensitive information in the configuration files.

-Application Configuration: Modify your application’s configuration to read database connection details from the Kubernetes Secret rather than hardcoding them.
+**Application Configuration**: Modify your application’s configuration to read database connection details from the Kubernetes Secret rather than hardcoding them.

-Kubernetes Deployment: Create a Deployment manifest for your application, and ensure that the Secrets containing database credentials are mounted as environment variables or as files inside the Pods.
+**Kubernetes Deployment**: Create a Deployment manifest for your application, and ensure that the Secrets containing database credentials are mounted as environment variables or as files inside the Pods.

-Service Discovery: If the external database is not using a public IP, create a Kubernetes Service that acts as a load balancer or provides a stable DNS name for the external database’s endpoint.
+**Service Discovery**: If the external database is not using a public IP, create a Kubernetes Service that acts as a load balancer or provides a stable DNS name for the external database’s endpoint.

-RBAC and Network Policies: For security, configure Role-Based Access Control (RBAC) and Network Policies to control access to the database from the application Pods.
+**RBAC and Network Policies**: For security, configure Role-Based Access Control (RBAC) and Network Policies to control access to the database from the application Pods.

 ## How can you perform a canary deployment in Kubernetes?
 Canary deployment is a deployment strategy where a new version of an application is rolled out to a small subset of users or Pods to validate its performance before rolling it out to the entire user base.
 In Kubernetes, you can achieve canary deployments using the following steps:

-Create Canary Deployment: Create a new Deployment with the new version of your application.
+**Create Canary Deployment:** Create a new Deployment with the new version of your application.
 This Deployment should have a smaller number of replicas, representing the canary group.

-Traffic Routing: Use Kubernetes Service with Service Type LoadBalancer or NodePort, or an Ingress resource, to route a portion of traffic to the canary Deployment while the majority of the traffic goes to the stable version.
+**Traffic Routing:** Use Kubernetes Service with Service Type LoadBalancer or NodePort, or an Ingress resource, to route a portion of traffic to the canary Deployment while the majority of the traffic goes to the stable version.

-Monitoring and Validation: Monitor the performance and behavior of the canary Deployment.
+**Monitoring and Validation:** Monitor the performance and behavior of the canary Deployment.
 Use metrics, logs, and user feedback to validate the new version’s stability and correctness.

-Gradual Promotion: If the canary Deployment performs well, gradually increase the number of replicas in the canary group and decrease the replicas in the stable version until all traffic is routed to the new version.
+**Gradual Promotion:** If the canary Deployment performs well, gradually increase the number of replicas in the canary group and decrease the replicas in the stable version until all traffic is routed to the new version.

-Rollback: In case of issues, quickly rollback by redirecting all traffic back to the stable version.
+**Rollback:** In case of issues, quickly rollback by redirecting all traffic back to the stable version.

 ## How can you integrate Kubernetes with an external logging and monitoring system?
 Integrating Kubernetes with an external logging and monitoring system is crucial for gaining insights into the cluster’s health, performance, and resource utilization.
 Here are the steps to achieve this integration: